 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

 This post discusses our Magic Kingdom FastPass+ strategy.
 You should also read our Walt Disney World FastPass+ strategy for a full understanding of FastPass+.
-If you'd like to hear what we think of specific rides, check out our Magic Kingdom rides guide.
+If you'd like to hear what we think of specific rides, check out our Magic Kingdom rides guide, where you can learn about the best rides at Magic Kingdom.
 You should also complement this post with our Magic Kingdom Rope Drop strategy post.